Motorcycle insurance in Western Australia

 Insuring your two-wheel ride in the Wildflower State.

-The call of the open road is loud, and a strong draw for people buying motorcycles.
 In Western Australia the roads are more open than many other states, with great distances between cities.
-Get stranded out in the Pilbara and you will have a whole lot of troubles.
+Get stranded out in the Pilbara and you will have a whole lot of trouble without the right cover.

 Ready to compare motorcycle insurance policies?

-Compulsory Third Party (CTP) insurance is included in the price of registration in WA.
-So at the very least you will have coverage for damage you may cause to other people and things, even though CTP doesn’t cover you personally.
+Yes, by law you need to have Compulsory Third Party (CTP) insurance.
+This is included in the price of registration in WA.
+So at the very least you will have coverage for damage you may cause to other people and things, even though CTP doesn't cover you personally.

 |Comprehensive||Fire and Theft||Third Party Property Damage|